postalsys/pending-dns/README.md

 Certificates can only be requested for domains that:

 1. have at least one resource record set for their zone (not important which kind)
-2. have correctly pointed NS records to your Postal DNS servers
+2. have correctly pointed NS records to your PendingDNS servers

 ```
 $ curl -X POST "http://127.0.0.1:5080/v1/acme" -H "Content-Type: application/json" -d '{